 Above you see many horizontal black stripes and two vertical green striped bars.
-Do the blue bars have identical luminance?
+Do the green bars have identical luminance?
 They certainly differ in perceived brightness.
 Grab the slider with the mouse and observe the startling change in brightness when the black grating is moved away from the green bars.

 You can try to match the two greenish colours with the black grid in place – I find it very difficult to match them.
-You can also change the large black grating to some other colour: for instance a slightly darkende green: the effect is still there.
+You can also change the large black grating to some other colour: for instance a slightly darkened green: the effect is still there.

 Anderson BL (1997) A theory of illusory lightness and transparency in monocular and binocular images: the role of contour junctions.
 Perception 26:419–453